Diffusion-Based Feature Denoising with NNMF for Robust handwritten digit multi-class classification: Introduction

 However, deep models remain vulnerable to adversarial perturbations, in which small input modifications can significantly degrade performance \cite{adv}.
 To ensure a reliable evaluation, standardized structures such as AutoAttack are used primarily to estimate robustness \cite{autoattack}.

 Feature extraction methods such as Non-negative Matrix Factorization (NNMF) provide a consolidated, interpretable representation, complemented by the distinctive power of CNN features \cite{nnmf}.
-In addition, diffusion-based models have been used to rebuild clean data from noisy information and improve robustness to perturbations \cite{diffusion01}
+In addition, diffusion-based models have been used to rebuild clean data from noisy information and improve robustness to perturbations \cite{diffusion01} {NNMF does not directly operate well on mixed-set data; therefore, digit samples are handled in a category-aware manner before constructing the final hybrid representation.} {Unlike standard handwritten digit classification studies, this work focuses on robustness-oriented feature-space processing and adversarial resistance rather than improving conventional classification accuracy.}

-In this model, a handwritten digit data set provided as part of the built-in MATLAB examples is used for training and evaluation.
-We propose a hybrid framework that combines NNMF and CNN features with diffusion-based feature denoising to achieve robust multi-class classification.
+In this model, a handwritten digit data set provided as part of the built-in MATLAB examples is used for training and evaluation. {This dataset is selected for reproducibility and direct integration within the MATLAB-based implementation pipeline, and serves as a practical proxy similar to MNIST.} We propose a hybrid framework that combines NNMF and CNN features with diffusion-based feature denoising to achieve robust multi-class classification.
 The suggested method is evaluated in both clean and adversarial tuning, explaining improved accuracy and robustness.

+{The main contribution of this work is the integration of NNMF-based interpretable features, CNN-based deep features, and diffusion-based feature denoising into a unified pipeline evaluated under adversarial settings.} {In contrast to our previous work, which focused on a two-class scenario, this study investigates the scalability and behavior of the proposed method in a multi-class setting.}